jeffblackadar/mre/docs/en/lessons/transcribe_handrwriting.md

 If you see error messages, check that cv.json is visible to the program and that the Key is correct.

 ### 4. Install Azure Computer Vision on your machine[^2]
-1. Open a new cell in your notebook, paste in this code and run it.
+1. Create a new cell in your notebook, paste in this code and run it.
 It will install what is required to connect to Azure Cognitive Services Computer Vision.
 You only need to do this once on your machine.
 If you are using Google Colab, you will need to do this once per session.
 ```
 # Install what is required to connect to Azure Cognitive Services Computer Vision
 # Run this once on your machine.
 If you are using Google Colab, run this once per session.
 !pip install --upgrade azure-cognitiveservices-vision-computervision
 ```

-2. Open another new cell in your notebook, paste in this code and run it.
+2. Create another new cell in your notebook, paste in this code and run it.
 It will:
 + Import the required libraries.
 + Get your Computer Vision subscription key from your environment variable.
 + Same thing with your Endpoint.